namanarora42/DeepFit/README.md

 Deepfit tracks your body movements throughout a workout.
 It will help correct for posture, keep track of your reps and make sure you get fit the right way.

 # Quick Start
+In a new environment, run `pip install -r requirments.txt`
+## Deployment
+To run your own version of DeepFit, use `python3 deepfit_integration.py`
+## Development

-To get started with your own predictions right away, you can use ```DeepFitClassifier.py```
+To get started with your own predictions, you can use ```DeepFitClassifier.py```

 The classifier should use the TFLite model packaged as deepfit_classifier_v3.tflite.

 The input required is an array of size 36, which denotes the X coordinates and Y coordinates of 18 keypoints.

 See [Inference Notebook](/DeepFitClassifierInference.ipynb) for an example.

 # Demo